dharmesh015/weather-web/README.md

 # Weather App

-A simple weather application built with HTML, CSS, and JavaScript that allows users to input a city name, fetch weather data from an API, and display the current weather information with clean and responsive styling.
+A  weather application built with HTML, CSS, and JavaScript that allows users to input a city name, fetch weather data from an API, and display the current weather information with clean and responsive styling.

 ## Features